lbrn/lbrn-jekyll/summer-research/applications.markdown

 2. Collaboration agreement from prospective Mentors.

-All documents will be submitted within the Application Form.
+All documents will be submitted within the online Application Form.
 A copy of the instructions are available here: [2014 LBRN SRP Faculty Instructions.pdf][1].
 Please note the remaining documents are available within the form.
 Begin the application process and save your responses to obtain those documents.

 [Prospective Faculty mentor list (click to view)][2]